guan27/hw3-babythread/README.md

 ## 8. testdata.txt
 Each line in `testdata.txt` is a command line input in the form stated in **6.
 Execution**.
 FYI there will be no private dataset in this homework, so all your gradings will be based on `testdata.txt`.
+`testdata.txt` will realease a week later.

 ## 9. Submission
 Your assignment should be submitted to github before deadline.
 The submission should include three files: